pramcistudent/Marvel-vs-DC-dashboard/README.md

 * The footer contains links to [Github](https://github.com/pramcistudent), [LinkedIn](https://www.linkedin.com) pages and a link to [Kaggle](https://www.kaggle.com/) were the [original dataset](https://www.kaggle.com/thec03u5/complete-superhero-dataset) was sourced from.

 ### Features still to be implemented

-* Originally, I wanted to add [Intro.js](https://introjs.com/) which provides the user with a step-by-step walk through of the features the website has to offer and how to use buttons and filter charts on the data dashboard.
-Unfortunately implementing this is currently out of my scope so I tried to find an alternative intro helper function which I was able to implement.

 * The ability to incorporate images of each hero so the user can view these when selecting individual heroes.
-Not only can the user view hero images but they can also view information on when the hero first appeared in comics.
+Not only can the user view hero images but they can also view information about when the hero first appeared in the comics.

 ## Technologies Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) was used to create the layout of the site.